 Why Use a Meditation Cushion?

-Cushions provide comfort for most types of meditation, i.e., sitting or kneeling.
-They support your spine and help prevent ‘pins and needles” in your legs.
-They also help you relax after feeling the effects of chaos.
+Cushions provide comfort for the various types of meditation that involve sitting or kneeling.
+They are beneficial in supporting your spine and will help prevent ‘pins and needles’ in your legs.
+They help you relax and feel calm – a state required for meditation.

-Your choice regarding the best meditation cushions will depend on your chosen style and posture.
-The following covers the different postures and the best choice of support for you to use at home or anywhere.
+For you, the best meditation cushions are those suited to your meditation style and posture.
+The following covers these for the best choice of support for you to use at home or anywhere.

 Types of Meditation Cushions